 Many electronic devices can affect avalanche transceivers.
 And metal, even in food wrappers, can affect a transmitting beacon.
 This page contains advice based on informal testing and the manufactures' instructions.
 Read your

 user manual for specific advice.

-to interfere with a beacon's transmissions.)
-Here are some examples of official recommendations:
+Here are some of the manufactures' recommendations:

 Most Ortovox manuals recommend at least 30 cm (12 inches) from other electronics.
 The

-Ortovox 3+ owner's manual increased that to 50 cm
+Ortovox 3+ owner's manual increased that to 50 cm (20 inches).

 ARVA and Mammut say electronic devices should be kept at least 50 cm (20 inches) from other electronics.

 It is preferable to turn your electronics off when

 transmitting so you don't forget to turn them off (or move them further away) when searching.
 If you choose to keep your electronics turned on when transmitting, keep them at least 20 cm (8 inches) from your avalanche transceiver.
 Although the actual distance where your electronics will interfere with your transmitting beacon is less than 20 cm, you don't want the items to get within a few inches, or touch, your avalanche transceiver if you are tumbled in an avalanche.
 For example, you wouldn't want your transceiver harness to shift in such a manner that your transceiver is touching a radio in a chest harness.

 transmission.
 In our testing, we discovered that something as seemingly innocuous as a few Gu gel packs (which contain metal sandwiched in between plastic layers) can drastically shorten a beacon's transmission range.
 Don't keep any suspected metallic layers in a clothing pocket that might overlap your transceiver.
 Likewise, don't allow your cell phone, pocket knife, or two-way radio to get within a few inches of your transceiver—even when transmitting.